Status: Recently completed

 As well as the implicit equity concerns with the exclusion of this group from both treatment strategies, there is a risk that they constitute a roaming reservoir of transmission and will impede elimination efforts.
 A recent qualitative assessment of the ATS in the Massangam health area (HA) revealed the barriers in reaching this hard-to-reach nomadic population.

-The barriers included remote, dispersed and small settlements, high mobility, communication barriers, CDD-linked challenges, limited information on them and low awareness of mass drug administration and education/literacy rates.
-This study aims to test a mobile outreach strategy with test and treat with doxycycline, to better serve the nomadic population.
+The barriers included remote, dispersed and small settlements, high mobility, communication barriers, CDD-linked challenges, limited information on them, low awareness of mass drug administration and education/literacy rates.

 This study trialled and evaluated a mobile outreach strategy with test and treat with doxycycline, to better serve the semi-nomadic population.
 In doing so, it explored the movement and turnover of the population and also determined the level (rate) of onchocerciasis infection in them.